It's this time of a year, when your mind works in a special way. You can close a chapter, and start fresh, adjust, rethink, adapt.

 However, to grow as a person, as a programmer and entrepreneur, books are like a sport.
 You can live without them, but you'll loose a lot of potential.

-I'm reading tons of articles, as I'm paid for being up-to-date with Ruby stuff, but its not the same.
-Im reality, reading articles is similar to memories.
+I'm reading tons of articles, as I'm paid for being up-to-date with Ruby and engineering stuff, but its not the same.
+In reality, reading articles is similar to memories.
 What I've read was blurred and mixed together, and often I could not recall the source form where I knew something.

-Another thing related tonthat, and possibly evwn more important is, that I wanted to get back to the habit of reading, but not just reading.
+Another thing related to that, and possibly even more important is, that I wanted to get back to the habit of reading, but not just reading.

 I wanted to Read, annotate, process, and reuse my knowledge.
 With the help of knowledge funneling, this actually was possible.
 I'll write about it on the other occasion though.